polkascan/py-substrate-metadata-docs/docs/node-subtensor/grandpa.md

 ---------
 ### note_stalled
 Note that the current authority set of the GRANDPA finality gadget has stalled.

 This will trigger a forced authority set change at the beginning of the next session, to be enacted `delay` blocks after that.
-The delay should be high enough to safely assume that the block signalling the forced change will not be re-orged (e.g. 1000 blocks).
-The GRANDPA voters will start the new authority set using the given finalized block as base.
+The `delay` should be high enough to safely assume that the block signalling the forced change will not be re-orged e.g. 1000 blocks.
+The block production rate (which may be slowed down because of finality lagging) should be taken into account when choosing the `delay`.
+The GRANDPA voters based on the new authority will start voting on top of `best_finalized_block_number` for new finalized blocks. `best_finalized_block_number` should be the highest of the latest finalized block of all validators of the new authority set.

 Only callable by root.
 #### Attributes
 | Name | Type |